Courts of the Old Fae

 Events and Holidays

 Solstice is the most important day of the Winter (moon) and Summer (sun) Courts, respectively.
 The Court will collect the special light of the moon or sun on that day, and celebrate with ceremonies, rades, and feasting with music, dance, and other such frivolities.
-Fae wear their best raiment and most often commission new finery for this occasion.
+Fae wear their best raiment and most often commission new finery for these occasions.
 The Winter Court is also responsible for collecting the light of full moons.

 Samhain/All Hallow's Eve/Halloween

-If Halloween falls on a day of Magic, they will Carry out the Elemental Magic at 1 AM and the feast will begin immediately afterward.
+If Halloween falls on a day of Magic, they will carry out the Elemental Magic at 1 AM and the feast will begin immediately afterward.

 The rules on how and when Fae may take children for themselves vary between Courts, and solitary Fae may do as they like within the general Fae codes.
 While some Courts have placed restrictions on where, when, and how, Fae may take children, some have not.
 The Winter Court has the most restrictive rules, while the Unseelie have none, and often seek out Human children more than other types of Fae.

 Rules on Taking Children in the Winter Court